 Simple Cookies for Children to Decorate

-- Easy Recipes: Choose straightforward recipes like no-bake cookies or drop cookies that are simple for children to handle.
+- Easy Recipes: No bake cookies or drop cookies are super simple for little hands.

 Suggested Hands-On Activities

-- Themed Family Baking Events: Choose themes—like spring animals or flowers—for a cohesive decorating experience.
+- Themed Family Baking Events: Pick themes like spring animals or flowers and bake as a team.

 Storing and Gifting Easter Cookies